jinxuan-owyong/OCR-PCA/README.md

 ## Further Improvements

-Current algorithm only outputs the digit with the lowest Euclidean distance.
+Current algorithm only outputs the digit with the lowest Euclidean distance (Accuracy = 34.98%).
 Possible to implement k-nearest neighbours by taking the most common digit among the k lowest Euclidean distances.